Every 5th of May, Children’s day is held in Korea, and aside from giving the children a gift, there are many other things to do on the said holiday.

 The most popular activity in Korea these days is the picnic.
 There are so many open spaces in Korea like the parks along the Han River in Yeouido which allow people to do picnics.
 You can put a small open tent and rest, food and snacks to eat, and bikes, kites, or soccer balls where children can play.
 If bringing this stuff is a burden a picnic mat will do and there are many convenience stores nearby and you buy there or you can order a delivery too.

 2. Bringing the kids to the zoo

 In Korea, the zoo is always a package when you go to parks like Seoul Grand Park which has the main zoo in Seoul.
 While Children’s Grand Park has a smaller zoo.
-Our house is near to Seoul Dream Forest where there’s a mini zoo where you can see some wild animals like deers and others.
+Our house is near Seoul Dream Forest where there’s a mini zoo where you can see some wild animals like deer and others.

 Children in Korea enjoy a trip to the zoo.
 Like my son especially when you are allowed to feed carrots to the donkeys and sheep.